 Two bloody marks in the bathroom were also contested.
 The prosecution argued that the marks were made by a shoe that belonged to Fred.
 The defence argued that the marks could not have been made by a shoe because they were not typical of transfer marks made by a shoe (i.e. tread marks), other transfer marks towards these marks were absent, and that there were no blood source that the shoe had tread in in order to leave marks.
 They also denied any correspondence with the particular sole of the suspected shoe.

 Fred van der Vyver had a remarkably strong alibi.
 He claimed that he was at work from about 11 am to 6 pm and that he did not leave the building at any stage between these times.
 The defence submitted seven signed affidavits from his co-workers (obtained by a private firm) supporting his alibi, and also claimed that security videos and turnstile security records confirmed that he did not leave the building.
-They did not testify in court and the main alibi witness, Ms Shahana Toefy (now Asmal), did not testify in court.
+The main alibi witness, Ms Shahana Toefy (now Asmal), did not testify in court.
 She was actually pulled as a witness by the defence at the last-minute.